sjjohns/ThinkOrSwimStudies/README.md

 * ATRLabel - Adds a label to a chart showing the average true range and current period range.

-* ATRPercent - Displays a chart showing the Average True Range over time as a percent of the current price.
+* ATRPercent - Displays a chart showing the Average True Range over time as a percent of price.

-* ATRPercentWithGapIndicator - Displays a chart showing the Average True Range over time as a percent of the current price.
-Gaps up or down are highlighted in green or red, respectively.
+* ATRWithGapUpIndicator - Displays a chart showing the Average True Range over time as a percent of price.
+Large gaps up are highlighted in green.

 * BuyableGapUpIndicator - Adds a chart bubble indicating past buyable gaps-up.